HiruniUdara/Foodiez/README.md

 # 🍔 Foodiez | Food Delivery Management System

 An interactive web application designed for users to browse food menus, add items to a cart, and simulate placing food orders online.

-Developed as a mini-project for a *Web Design course*, this platform demonstrates modern front-end development concepts including responsive design, dynamic cart management, and interactive UI components.
+Developed as a mini-project for a **Web Design course**, this platform demonstrates modern front-end development concepts including **responsive design, dynamic cart management, and interactive UI components**.

 ---

-# 🚀 Key Features
+## 🚀 Key Features

-*Dynamic Cart System*
+### Dynamic Cart System
-Users can add food items to a cart, update quantities, and remove items with real-time subtotal calculations using JavaScript.
+Users can add food items to a cart, update quantities, and remove items with **real-time subtotal calculations** using JavaScript.

-*Interactive Food Menu*
+### Interactive Food Menu
-Food items are displayed with images, descriptions, and prices, allowing users to easily browse meals and select quantities.
+Food items are displayed with **images, descriptions, and prices**, allowing users to easily browse meals and select quantities.

-*Order Management Page*
+### Order Management Page
-A dedicated order page allows users to review their selected items before final confirmation.
+A dedicated **order page** allows users to review their selected items before final confirmation.

-*Premium Hero Carousel*
+### Premium Hero Carousel
-A visually engaging homepage carousel showcasing featured dishes using Bootstrap.
+A visually engaging **homepage carousel** showcasing featured dishes using Bootstrap.

-*Form Validation*
+### Form Validation
-JavaScript and Bootstrap validation ensure that required fields (Name, Email, Message) are completed correctly.
+JavaScript and Bootstrap validation ensure that required fields (**Name, Email, Message**) are completed correctly.

 ---

-# 🛠 Technologies Used
+## 🛠 Technologies Used

-*HTML5*
-Semantic structure and layout of the website.
+- **HTML5**: Semantic structure and layout of the website

-*CSS3*
-Custom styling, responsive design, and visual enhancements.
+- **CSS3**: Custom styling, responsive design, and visual enhancements

-*Bootstrap 5*
-Grid system, responsive layout utilities, and carousel components.
+- **Bootstrap 5**: Grid system, responsive layout utilities, and carousel components

-*JavaScript (ES6)*
-Dynamic cart functionality, DOM manipulation, and form validation.
+- **JavaScript (ES6)**: Dynamic cart functionality, DOM manipulation, and form validation

-*Google Fonts (Poppins)*
-Modern and clean typography.
+- **Google Fonts (Poppins)**: Modern and clean typography

-*SVG Icons*
-Scalable and lightweight icons for UI elements.
+- **SVG Icons**: Scalable and lightweight icons

+---

+## 📁 Project Structure

-# 📁 Project Structure
+## 📁 Project Structure

 *Foodiez/*
 │